Sad Photo Shows Sister Comforting Little Brother With Cancer

 “She spent a fair amount of time, by his side in the bathroom, while he got sick.
 She stuck by him.
 She supported him and she took care of him, regardless of the situation..."

 Heartbreaking pictures of a 5-year-old girl gently supporting and comforting her 4-year-old brother as he struggles to cope with the side effects of chemotherapy, have gone viral.
-The pictures were first put up by their mummy, Kaitlin Burge, on Facebook, on 3 September 2019, to show how hard it is for little kids to cope with cancer.
-Leukaemia in children in very common nowadays.
+The pictures were first put up by their mummy, Kaitlin Burge, on Facebook, on 3 September 2019, to show how hard it is for little children with leukaemia.

 “One thing they don’t tell you about childhood cancer is that it affects the entire family,” wrote Kaitlin on the “Beckett Strong” Facebook page, a page she created after her son, Beckett, was diagnosed with acute lymphoblastic leukemia (ALL) in April 2018.

 Heartbreaking pictures show sister comforting little brother as he struggles with side effects of chemotherapy